linhnguyen2601/SQL-Projects/Customer Segmentation RFM/README.md

 ## Business requirements

-Businesses need to segment their customers into different customer groups in order to understand their customers better and implement distinct campaigns targeting each different customer segment.
+Businesses need to segment their customers into distinct groups based on demographic, geographic, psychographic, and behavioral data to better understand their needs and preferences.
+This segmentation will enable the development and implementation of tailored marketing campaigns for each group, enhancing customer engagement and satisfaction.
+The performance of these campaigns will be monitored and evaluated regularly to ensure effectiveness and identify areas for improvement.

 ## Process
 ### Business requirements analysis